dspetukhov/data-quality-automated-evaluator/README.md

 #### `output`

-This value defines the directory name where the report and charts will be saved.
-It defaults to the name of the file in case of reading from file or to `postgresql` in case of reading from a PostgreSQL database.
+This value defines the directory where the report and charts will be saved.
+By default this new directory will be created in the current directory with the name that matches the file name in the case of reading from file or `postgresql` in the case of reading from a PostgreSQL database.

-It is recommended to define this value.
+It is recommended to speficy this value.

 #### `filter`

-This section specifies a SQL expression to filter data by rows and/or by columns using Polars.
+This value specifies a SQL expression to filter data by rows and/or by columns using Polars.

 #### `transformations`